nexiality/documentation/userguide/InstallingNexial.md

       <a href="http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html" class="external-link" target="_nexial_link">Java 1.8</a>.
       <br/>
       ![java_16](image/InstallingNexial_02a.png)
-   1. If the version of Java installed is **1.8** or above, proceed to next section (Check Excel Version).  if the version of Java installed is less than 1.8, proceed to Step 2 (below).
+   5. If the version of Java installed is **1.8** or above, proceed to next section (Check Excel Version).
+If the version of Java installed is less than 1.8, proceed to Step 2 (below).

 2. Download Java
    1. Open your browser and point to <a href="http://www.oracle.com/technetwork/java/javase/downloads/index.html" class="external-link" target="_nexial_link">http://www.oracle.com/technetwork/java/javase/downloads/index.html</a>
-   1. Click on the Download button just below JDK.<br/>
+   2. Click on the Download button just below JDK.<br/>
       ![download_jdk](image/InstallingNexial_03.png)
-   1. Click on **Accept License Agreement**.<br/>
+   3. Click on **Accept License Agreement**.<br/>
       ![accept_license](image/InstallingNexial_04.png)
-   1. Select the appropriate download file suitable for your workstation.
+   4. Select the appropriate download file suitable for your workstation.
 Recommended to select **the 64bit version for better performance and efficient memory management**.

 2. Installing Java